-How to Avoid: Account Inquiry Fees - $5 live person, $2.50 ATM each
+How to Avoid: Account Inquiry Fees – $5 live person

 Use our free online, telephone or mobile banking apps to check your account balances.
-Avoid calling the credit union or using one an ATM for balance inquiries, as both could result in fees.
+Avoid calling the credit union for balance inquiries, as it could result in fees.

 How to Avoid: Overdraft and NSF Fees – $35 each* » Option 1